Skip to main content

 Getting Started

-1. Load a multi-frame trajectory (.gro file with multiple frames)
+1. Load a multi-frame .gro trajectory

 2. Open the EXPORT panel